 SS Peter and Paul pupils will be reminded and shown how they are each created in the image and likeness of God, each given a special mission and each guided to find their own vocation in life.
 We aim to deliver a curriculum that helps our children to recognise the fundamental teachings of the Church; we live to love and serve one another.
-Our golden rule underpins how we guide our pupils treat each other, modelled by staff on a daily basis.
+Our golden rule underpins how we guide our pupils to treat each other, modelled by staff on a daily basis.

-– interpretation of scripture
+– interpretation of scripture from the Bible

 – re-enactments of significant events (through role play / performance)

 There are also numerous opportunities for cross-curricular learning in R.E; extended writing and through the use of ICT to enhance learning.
 P.S.H.E and R.S.E are guided and shaped by our R.E provision.

 In addition to the diocesan strategy we have dedicated lessons, for example a multi faith morning at the beginning of each topic week, which seeks to support the children in learning about other faiths through visiting places of worship.

 At SS Peter and Paul’s, we use the ‘Learning and Growing as the People of God’ strategy, as directed by the Archdiocese of Birmingham.
 The thematic approach enables RE to be taught through other subject areas as links in learning provide the children with opportunities to make connections.
 We seek opportunities to include prayer in our lessons, encouraging pupils to explore and use different prayer forms inside and outside the classroom.

 We are planning class prayer services and Masses with our pupils to enhance their experience of collective worship.